- LOOKING TO ADOPT

 - Gongzhan Wu, Vice President, Managing Director, Asia

 Garrott received his B.A. from Duke University and an MBA from the University of Texas at Austin.
-He and Rebecca reside in Austin, where they attend Grace Covenant Church and are active in the church's Bridges of Grace adoption and orphan care ministry.

 I earned both my BBA and MBA from the University of North Texas and then worked as a financial consultant and in various fundraising capacities with North Texas not-for-profit organizations.
 Just before joining Gladney in 2008, I served for seven years as Director of Finance and Gift Planning for Harris Methodist Health Foundation and then as Chief Development Officer for Big Brothers Big Sister of North Texas.

 I graduated from The University of Texas at Arlington with a BBA in Accounting.
-My wife and I have three children, two are married and they have five biological and three adopted grandchildren between them.
+My wife and I have three children, two are married and they have five biological and six adopted grandchildren between them.
 We adopted our third child from Ethiopia in 2007 when she was 7 years old.

 Prior to working at Gladney, I was Director of Finance for the Harris Methodist Affiliated Hospitals where my duties included the oversight of financial operations for six rural hospitals, physician office management, a physician billing service, and a mobile diagnostic imaging service.

-Gongzhan Wu, Vice President, Managing Director, Asia
+Gongzhan Wu, Vice President & Managing Director - Asia